survivejs/react-book/manuscript/05_implementing_notes.md

 }
 ```

-An alternative way would have been to render some sort of button for removing an item.
-When pressed it would have triggered similar logic.
-If you feel like it, give it a go.
-Just have something like `<button onClick={(i) => this.removeItem(i)}>-</button>` there, delete based on index and update state.

 T> We just introduced some interesting behavior to our system.
 Note that as we track edit state on `Note` level, this means if you remove an item before the edited `Note`, the same old element remains edited.
 If we want to edit specific data, our data model should change to take this in count.
 Can you see how?

 ## Understanding React Components